docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ###### DMS_FQDN

 Provide the complete fully-qualified domain name of your mail server.
-In case you own the domain `example.test` and your mail server runs on the subdomain `mail`, the value of this variable should be `mail.example.test`.
-If your are using a bare domain for your mail server (i.e. no subdomain), just use `example.test`.
+In case you own the domain `example.com` and your mail server runs on the subdomain `mail`, the value of this variable should be `mail.example.com`.
+If your are using a bare domain for your mail server (i.e. no subdomain), just use `example.com`.

 ###### DMS_DOMAINNAME

 Provide only the domain that your mail server is running on.
-In case you own the domain `example.test` and your mail server runs on the subdomain `mail`, the value of this variable should be `example.test`.
+In case you own the domain `example.com` and your mail server runs on the subdomain `mail`, the value of this variable should be `example.com`.

 ###### DMS_HOSTNAME

 Provide only the hostname of your mail server.
-In case you own the domain `example.test` and your mail server runs on the subdomain `mail`, the value of this variable should be `mail`.
+In case you own the domain `example.com` and your mail server runs on the subdomain `mail`, the value of this variable should be `mail`.
 If your are using a bare domain for your mail server (i.e. no subdomain), this variable should be empty.

 ##### DMS_DEBUG \[DEPRECATED & REMOVED\]